apache/nuttx-apps/graphics/twm4nx/README.txt

   2019-05-15:  Resizing now seems to work correctly in Twm4Nx.
   2019-05-20:  Calibration screen is now in place.
   2019-05-21:  A "CONTEMPORARY" theme was added.
 Still has a few glitches.
+  2019-06-01:  A retro, emulated segment LCD clock is now in place.

 How To: